Chuck Priore: Stony Brook

 Priore was named the second head football coach at Stony Brook University on December 10, 2005.
 In his first season, he led the Seawolves to a 5–6 record in their final season in the Northeast Conference.
 After plans were announced to move to the Big South Conference starting in 2008, Priore coached his team to a 6–5 record as an independent in 2007.
 From 2009 to 2012, he led the Seawolves to four consecutive Big South Championships, and in 2011 led the Seawolves to their first NCAA Division I Football Championship bid, advancing to the second round for the first time ever.

 In January 2008, Priore's contract was extended through the 2012 season.
 After the 2009 season, Priore was given a one-year extension through 2013.
 In January 2011, Priore's contract was extended through 2016.
 In January 2013, after making the FCS playoffs for the first two times, Priore's contract was extended one year again through 2017.
 In 2016, Priore's contract was extended through 2020, but this was not made public until 2018.
 In 2018, following two consecutive FCS Playoffs appearances, Priore's contract was extended through 2022.

+On November 17, 2022, Stony Brook announced that Priore's contract was extended through 2025, after a program-worst 2–9 season.
+However, an investigative report by The Statesman revealed that Priore and Stony Brook AD Shawn Heilbron agreed to the extension before the season started, but it was never publicized by anyone in the school.

+After an 0–10 season in 2023, the first winless season in Stony Brook history, Priore was fired two days after the team's last game, on November 13.
+Priore finished 97–101 over 18 years as Stony Brook's head coach.